Flame442/FlameCogs/README.md

 This command is only usable by the server owner and bot owner.
 This value is server specific.

+**`[p]wordstatsset convert`**
+Convert data from config to the SQLite database.
+This command is only usable by the bot owner.

+**`[p]wordstatsset deleteall`**
+Delete all wordstats data.
+This removes all existing data, creating a blank state.
+This cannot be undone.
+This command is only usable by the bot owner.

 # Contact

 Feel free to create an issue on this repository or join [my discord](https://discord.gg/bYqCjvu) if you have any issues.